wp-plugins/pta-member-directory/readme.txt

 The directory has a variety of options for customization:

-*   Choose the heading to display for \"Position\" in the directory (e.g., you can choose to show \"Title\" instead of \"Position\")
+*   Choose the heading to display for "Position" in the directory (e.g., you can choose to show "Title" instead of "Position")
 *   Contact form contact select drop down can be configured to display individuals, positions, or both.
-If you choose \"both\", there are nice headers to separate positions and individuals.
+If you choose "both", there are nice headers to separate positions and individuals.

 *   You can choose to show first names after positions on the contact form select box, which will show the first name for each person that holds that position
 *   You can also choose to show the positions a person holds after their name when showing individuals on the contact form.